Last Updated on November 11th, 2019

 It isn’t helpful to drink large amounts of water, although at least 5 cups (1.2 L) per day are essential for preventing dehydration of the body and the skin.

-Moisture also helps loosen whiteheads and blackheads.
+Moisture also helps loosen whiteheads and blackheads, and it deals with skin irritation as well.
 All you have to do to help clear up non-inflammatory blemishes is to soak a clean washcloth in warm water and then lay it on affected skin for 10 to 15 minutes.
 Don’t start squeezing as soon as you remove the washcloth.
 It’s best that you never squeeze blackheads or whiteheads at all.
 Most people miss and just damage surrounding skin.
 But a humectant treatment speeds up the opening of the pore and the clearing of the blemish.

 The changes in diet that make a difference in acne might surprise you.
 Fat is not the problem.
 “Fake fat,” such as margarine or partially hydrogenated cooking oils (used to make snack foods that come in cellophane wrappers, such as chips/crisps and cookies/biscuits) increases acne inflammation.
 Butter, cheese, and moderate amounts of animal fat actually help clear up acne—although should not go out of your way to consume them.
 You just don’t need to avoid them.